elefant-ai/unity-player2-sdk/README.md

 You never respond manually; the back‑end keeps streaming text while your Unity logic happens in parallel.
 Now, whenever the model decides the NPC should *act*, `HandleFunctionCall` fires on the main thread.

+### Setting up the Function Handler

+In the Unity Editor:

+1. Select your **NpcManager** GameObject
+2. In the Inspector, find the **Function Handler** section
+3. Click the **+** button to add a new event handler
+4. Drag your **ExampleFunctionHandler** GameObject into the object field
+5. Select **ExampleFunctionHandler → HandleFunctionCall(FunctionCall)** from the dropdown

 ![Selecting HandleFunctionCall in the UnityEvent dropdown](https://cdn.elefant.gg/unity-sdk/function-handler-config.png)

+### Function Call Flow

+1. **NPC Response**: When an NPC responds with a function call, it's received via SSE
+2. **Parsing**: The response is parsed and converted to a `FunctionCall` object
+3. **Event Trigger**: The `functionHandler` UnityEvent is invoked on the main thread
+4. **Execution**: Your `HandleFunctionCall` method executes with the function details
+5. **Game Logic**: Your game code runs, potentially spawning effects, moving objects, etc.

+### Function Arguments

+Function calls include:
+- `name`: The function name (e.g., "flame", "teleport")
+- `arguments`: A JObject containing the function parameters
+- `aiObject`: Reference to the NPC GameObject that triggered the function call

+You can access arguments using JObject methods like `TryGetValue` or direct indexing with null-coalescing operators for safe access.

+### Advanced Function Handler Example

+For more complex scenarios, see `AdvancedFunctionHandler.cs` which demonstrates:

+- **Type-safe argument extraction** with generic helper methods
+- **Multiple function types** (combat, healing, teleportation, item spawning)
+- **State tracking** and function call statistics
+- **Resource management** for spawned objects
+- **Error handling** and fallback behavior
+- **Integration patterns** with Unity components and audio
+- **Configuration options** via serialized fields

+The advanced handler includes examples of:
+- Safe type conversion from JObject to C# types
+- Default value handling for missing arguments
+- Coroutine-based delayed actions
+- Object pooling and cleanup
+- Integration with Unity's AudioSource and effects systems

+### Best Practices

+1. **Always handle exceptions** in your function handlers
+2. **Use type-safe argument extraction** to prevent runtime errors
+3. **Provide sensible defaults** for optional parameters
+4. **Log function calls** for debugging and analytics
+5. **Clean up spawned objects** to prevent memory leaks
+6. **Consider performance** - function calls run on the main thread
+7. **Test edge cases** like missing arguments or invalid values

 ---